 At St John’s we offer a broad curriculum with the depth to engage and challenge learners at each level.
 We also aim to provide a curriculum that will equip learners with skills, knowledge and qualifications that will give them the broadest range of opportunities when it is time for them to move on from St John’s.

 There is a core of subjects which learners will study from Year 7 to Year 11.
 These are Religious Studies, English Language and Literature, Maths and Sciences.
-Students at St John’s make option choices during Year 8.
-Given that they will continue with the fore-mentioned subjects, the vast majority of students are then asked to continue with at least one of the ‘English Baccalaureate’ subjects (French, Spanish, History, Geography or Computing) with a free choice of two other subjects from a broad range of GCSE or BTEC qualifications.
+From September 2021, students at St John’s make option choices during Year 9.
+Given that they will continue with the fore-mentioned subjects, the vast majority of students are then asked to continue with at least one of the ‘English Baccalaureate’ subjects (French, Spanish, History, Geography or Computing) with a free choice of two other subjects from a broad range of GCSE or vocational qualifications.
 Depending on an individual’s interests and abilities, students will receive pastoral guidance on how to use their free choices.
 For example, a student with aspirations to study ‘A levels’ will be encouraged to choose a further ‘Ebacc’ subject as one of their two free choices.
-A student aspiring to move onto apprenticeship or level 3 vocational studies might well be encouraged to choose at least one of the wide range of vocational qualifications on offer from Year 9.
+A student aspiring to move onto apprenticeship or level 3 vocational studies might well be encouraged to choose at least one of the wide range of vocational qualifications on offer from Year 10.

 If you would like to find out any more information about the curriculum offered please feel free to contact the head of department or head of year.